Plug in CA certificates#

 $ kubectl create namespace istio-system

-5. Use the required credential files to create a Kubernetes secret named cacerts in the istio-system namespace:
+5. Use the required CA credential files to create a Kubernetes secret named cacerts in the istio-system namespace:

 $ kubectl create secret generic cacerts --namespace istio-system \